yitzchak/common-lisp-jupyter/Readme.md

  - Quicklisp (see: http://www.quicklisp.org)

-   - When you load CL-Jupyter into Maxima for the first time, Quicklisp will download some dependencies automatically.
+   - When you load Maxima-Jupyter into Maxima for the first time, Quicklisp will download some dependencies automatically.
      Good luck.